 Additional Coursework Option.
-The student must successfully complete an additional 6 semester hours of electives within the Program, selected with the approval of the academic advisor.
+The student must successfully complete an additional 6 semester hours of electives within the Department, selected with the approval of the academic advisor.

 - Acquire the knowledge and skills required for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) by ASHA.
-Additionally, the student must successfully complete all clinical clock hours required at the time of graduation by (a) the Communicative Disorders Program, (b) the Mississippi State Board of Health for licensure, and (c) ASHA for the CCC-SLP. - Successfully complete the Graduate English Competency (and ENG 500, if required) and written Comprehensive Examinations.
+Additionally, the student must successfully complete all clinical clock hours required at the time of graduation by (a) the Department of Communicative Disorders, (b) the Mississippi State Board of Health for licensure, and (c) ASHA for the CCC-SLP. - 3.
+Successfully complete the Graduate English Competency (and ENG 500, if required) and written Comprehensive Examinations.
 Students who choose the thesis option must successfully complete a Final Oral Examination.